ABelliqueux/nolibgs_hello_worlds/README.md

 This repo is destined to host a bunch of simple examples, each describing how to do one thing.

-The code here will be using PsyQ, the "Official" Sony SDK, but we will not be using libGS, the Extended Graphics Library.
+The code here will be using PsyQ, the "Official" Sony SDK, but we will not be using libGS, the Extended Graphics Library for the graphic stuff...

 Instead we'll try to devise methods to reproduce libgs functions.
 This will not necessarly be more efficient, but we'll learn a lot more stuff !